nswaswaJim/oahuv1/middleridge.md

 <iframe src="https://www.google.com/maps/d/embed?mid=1R_EhhlFsxO--j2a7naXejokWcUS2N90&ehbc=2E312F" width="800" height="600"></iframe>

-The trailhead starts off on the same trail as the Mt.
-Olympus hike I had previously done.
-It forks to the Puthen branches off to the Starts with the bamboo forest
+The trail begins at the common trailhead for Mt.
+Olympus (done a few weeks ago) and the much shorter Pu'u Pia overlook trail (done Saturday as a plan b in the rain.)
+It forks to the Pu'u Pia trailthen branches off to the Starts with the bamboo forest

 <p><img src="../oahuv1/images/middleridge/bambooforest.JPG" height="300px" alt="bamboo forest"/></p>